thephez/docs-platform/docs/tutorials/setup-sdk-client.md

 ## Code

 :::{tip}
-The JavaScript Dash SDK connects to testnet by default.
-Mainnet can only be accessed by [connecting via address](./connecting-to-testnet.md#connect-to-a-network).
+The JavaScript Dash SDK connects to mainnet by default.
+To connect to other networks, set the `network` option when instantiating the client as shown in the following example.
 :::

 Save the following client configuration module in a file named `setupDashClient.js`.
 This module